rrgayhart/trappr-keepr/README.md

 - Must be deployed
 - Source code as a zipped Git repository (create a local repo for your code and commit your files as you normally would; when the exercise is complete, zip your main directory, including the .git directory, and send it to us).
+- Note: If you use GitHub, please make your repo private or remove it after you submit your work.
+We wouldn't want someone to submit your work as their own later!
+Please be sure to submit using the (GreenHouse) link provided in this email.
+- If you have any notes or instructions about the exercise, please include them in a README.md file in your repo.

 ## Suggestions